-OPEC warns of 2019 oil glut as demand slows, rival supply rises
+Risking Trump ire, OPEC builds case for oil supply cut

 “The recent downward revision to the global economic growth forecast and associated uncertainties confirm the emerging pressure on oil demand observed in recent months.”

+Crude LCOc1 maintained an earlier decline after the release of the OPEC report, trading below $69 a barrel.

-Together with Russia and other non-OPEC producers, OPEC had agreed in June to boost supply after pressure from Trump to lower prices, partially unwinding output cuts that began in January 2017.
+Together with Russia and other allies, OPEC had agreed in June to boost supply after pressure from Trump to lower prices.
+The move partially unwound output cuts that began in January 2017 in an effort to clear a glut that formed in 2014-2016.

 The group meets on Dec.
 6 to set policy for 2019.